Call Today! 888-234-8376

 You may be wondering, “Why is life insurance needed to secure a small business loan?”

 Essentially, sba.gov states that lenders should (as compared to must) require the borrower to secure life insurance if the borrower is a key man (i.e. vital to the continuation of the business).
-For sole proprietors or small business owners, that means that life insurance should be purchased.
-Although sba.gov does not currently use mandatory language, most small business owners would be hard pressed to find a lender that does not require a SBA loan be covered by life insurance, unless there is no concern over whether the business could survive in the absence of an individual or small group of individuals.
+Although sba.gov does not currently use mandatory language, most small business owners would be hard pressed to find a lender that does not require a SBA loan be covered by life insurance, unless there is no concern over whether the business could survive in the absence of an individual or small group of individuals.2

 The answer: instead of naming the bank or lender as the beneficiary, the owner of the life insurance would assign the proceeds to the lender via a collateral assignment.
 The beneficiary would be named separately, apart from the assignment.